Chemotherapy & Other Systemic Therapies for Breast Cancer

 Tyrosine Kinase Inhibitors

 Tyrosine kinase inhibitors block enzymes that tell cancer cells to grow.
-The tyrosine kinase inhibitor lapatinib targets HER2 enzymes.
-Lapatinib is taken daily by mouth.
+Tyrosine kinase inhibitors such as lapatinib, neratinib, and tucatinib, target HER2 enzymes.
+They are taken daily by mouth.
 It is usually given to women who have advanced HER2-positive breast cancer that does not respond to monoclonal antibody therapies combined with chemotherapy.
-Doctors may also combine lapatinib with a monoclonal antibody or add it to other drugs to make treatment more effective.
+Doctors may also combine these targeted medicines with a monoclonal antibody or add it to other drugs to make treatment more effective.

-Doctors may give everolimus in combination with an aromatase inhibitor to postmenopausal women who have estrogen-receptor or progesterone-receptor positive, HER2-negative breast cancer that has spread.
+Doctors may give immunotherapy in combination with chemotherapy to women or men who have triple-negative breast cancer that has spread.

 Managing Side Effects